A range of services in Somerset to offer support and help

 If young people are using drugs or alcohol and experiencing some problems, they can be offered screening or an assessment to help to identify what is going on and who and what can help.
 Young people may then be offered:

-The service is provided by staff from a wide range of agencies and voluntary groups who are young people-focused with some drug and alcohol experience, including youth workers, counsellors, student support in schools and colleges, school nurses and supported housing workers.
+Information, advice and brief support is provided by staff from a wide range of agencies and voluntary groups who are young people-focused with some drug and alcohol experience.
+This includes youth workers, counsellors, student support in schools and colleges, school nurses and supported housing workers.
+Talk to any of them you are in contact with.

 If young people are using drugs or alcohol regularly and in a way that is putting them at risk, they can access structured treatment interventions provided by specialist staff.
 They can include:

 The service is provided by staff in Somerset Drug and Alcohol Service (SDAS), including their dedicated young people’s recovery workers.
 They work with young people of any age, and with adults.
-They work closely with other services and will support a young person to transfer to other services if needed.
+They work closely with other services and will support a young person to get the help they might need from other services.

 Contact details for SDAS: